 In this paper, we put forth a theoretical formalism to provide a comprehensive treatment of photonic vortices (see the schematics in Fig.~\ref{fig:schematic}).
 We introduce an effective photonic field operator, which allows us to handle photonic quantities (such as momentum, helicity, OAM, etc.) in real space within the standard framework of quantum mechanics.
 Specifically, building on previous important works in the optical Schr\"{o}dinger equation for paraxial light~\cite{Siviloglou2007observation,Wan2007dispersive,zhang2019particle}, we define quantum operators for the photon current density and helicity current density.
-In parallel to superfluids in condensed matter physics, we introduce the flow velocities and the corresponding circulations for these two currents.
+In parallel to superfluids in condensed-matter physics, we introduce the flow velocities and the corresponding circulations for these two currents.
 The conserved and quantized circulation automatically connects the photonic topological charge to the winding number of the photonic vortex.
-We show a particularly interesting result that a pure helicity vortex with vanishing photon (particle) current can be obtained via the superposition of left and right circularly polarized laser beams.
-On the other hand, the quantum statistics of the twisted light remain poorly studied both in theory and experiments.
+We show a particularly interesting result that a pure-helicity vortex with vanishing photon (particle) current can be obtained via the superposition of left and right circularly polarized laser beams.
+On the other hand, the quantum statistics of the twisted light remain poorly studied in both theory and experiments.
 Within the well-established theoretical framework for quantum optical coherence~\cite{Glauber1963coherence}, we show a particularly interesting effect that the quantum statistics of twisted photon pairs are strongly affected by their spin states.
-Two photons with the symmetric spin state tend to be bunched, and two photons with the anti-symmetric polarization state behave more like anti-bunched.
+Two photons with the symmetric spin state tend to be bunched, and two photons with the anti-symmetric polarization state behave in a more anti-bunched way.

 This article is structured as follows.
 In Sec.
 II, we begin by introducing a theoretical formalism for photonic quantities in real space.
 In Sec.
 III, we apply this formalism to investigate photonic vortices by defining photonic currents, flow velocities, and the corresponding circulations.
 In Sec.
 IV, we show how to apply our theory to study twisted laser beams commonly used in experiments.
-Finally, in Sec.
+In Sec.
 V, we discuss the quantum coherence and quantum statistics of twisted light.
-We give a short conclusion in Sec.
+We briefly summarize in Sec.
 VI.